tunmsk/nextgen-facebook/readme.txt

 = 8.44.5-dev.3 =

-(2017/06/11) Added mode debugging messages in the Schema Local Business filter.
+(2017/06/12) Added more debugging messages in the Schema Local Business filter.
+Added a check for a Local Business type when adding an origanization property.

 = 8.44.4 =